toddpress/glint/README.md

 ⚠️ Experimental.

-Glint is stable enough to explore and reason with,
-but not yet recommended for production use.
+Glint is stable enough to explore and reason with, but not yet recommended for production use yet:
+- Breaking API changes _could_ happen as glint is an evolving experiment
+- continuation of first point: README docs may be out of sync with some branches' APIs

 The smallness is intentional.